MetaMask/metamask-docs/snaps/reference/rpc-api.md

 ### `snap_confirm`

-:::caution Only callable by
+:::note
-- Snaps
+This method is only callable by snaps.
 :::

 #### Parameters